Pulse Wave Velocity

 High speed indicates high blood pressure and stiff arteries.

 Low blood pressure and soft arteries result in low speed waves

 From the doctor's office to your bedroom

-Pulse Wave Velocity is usually measure between the carotid and the femoral artery using a Sphygmometer and applanation tonometry.
+Pulse Wave Velocity is usually measured between the carotid and the femoral artery using a Sphygmometer and applanation tonometry.
 However, this device requires a well-trained operator and is only suitable in a medical setting.
-Withings has develop a new scale to measure Pulse Wave Velocity quickly and easily at home to ensure the general public has access to this important measurement.
+Nokia has developed a new scale to measure Pulse Wave Velocity quickly and easily at home to ensure the general public has access to this important measurement.

 How does Body Cardio measure Pulse Wave Velocity?

 Body Cardio measures the time difference between blood ejection by the heart in the aorta and the arrival of the blood flow in the feet.
 The time it takes for the pressure wave to travel along the arterial tree is called the Pulse Transit Time.
 This is how Nokia computes Pulse Wave Velocity.